The Workers’ Toolkit

 non-denial of “we haven’t found evidence to prove this”.
 Why should

-the public and Microsoft employees not view this as an evasive PR
+the public and Microsoft workers not view this as an evasive PR tactic

-tactic and a failure to prevent Microsoft services from being used to
+and a failure to prevent Microsoft services from being used to enable

 -